How to Poach an Egg

 It is known that a good cook should know how to cook an egg.
 Be it fried, scrambled, hard or soft boiled and poached.
 Cooking eggs and getting the way you want them is not always an easy thing.

 I think poached eggs are the most intimidating way to cook an egg for most people and most of us love a good eggs Benedict.
-Speaking of, I have a delicious recipe for Italian Eggs Benedict that uses ciabatta bread instead of English muffin, prosciutto instead of ham and a creamy Parmesan sauce instead of hollandaise sauce.
+Speaking of, I have a delicious recipe for Italian Eggs Benedict (pictured below) that uses ciabatta bread instead of English muffin, prosciutto instead of ham and a creamy Parmesan sauce instead of hollandaise sauce.

 How to Poach an Egg – Step by Step